One Pan & One Pot Mediterranean Inspired Dinners (Single Serving & 600 Calories or Less)

 Simple preparation methods that preserve nutrients

 Rather than focusing on restriction, this way of eating prioritizes quality over quantity — making it easier to feel satisfied on fewer calories while still supporting heart health, metabolic health, and overall wellness.
+If you’re curious, you can check out The Mediterranean Diet for Beginners for more details.

 These one-pan and one-pot meals are designed to reflect those principles: